Homestyle Jamaican jerk chicken: make it faster and easier than ever with your pressure cooker!

 When pressure cooking braised meats, quick pressure release should be avoided.
 Quick pressure release (instantly opening the valve after cooking time is complete) is known to increase risk of toughening and shrinking meat.

-When you run your pressure cooker, the temperature inside gets very high – up to 244 degrees Fahrenheit, which is 32 degrees hotter than the boiling point of water.
-When you open the lid, rapid evaporation of liquid can leave your food dried out and shriveled.
+When you open the lid of your very hot pressure cooker (it gets up to 244 degrees in there!), the rapid evaporation of liquid can leave your food dried out and shriveled.

 Step By Step: How to Cook